weekendkoder/PrusaSlicer_v2.8/README.md

 the original PrusaSlicer is fast and reliable.
 Therefore i wanted it to work with Anycubic Kobra 3 combo multimaterial.
 <br>

-It works with the ACE Pro - Multimaterial & without.
-In my case, i use the ACE Pro.
+In my case, it works with the ACE Pro - Multimaterial & without.
+It prints very well.
+This way i have all the new features from the PrusaSlicer i would like to use.
+Staying with Anycubic Slicer, new features would take time to be implemented.
 <br>

 <ins>2nd Point:</ins>